-Everyone has their own guacamole recipe.
+Many people have favorite guac recipes – mine is Alton Brown’s guacamole – .
 Some add jalapenos to give the creamy dip a spicy bite.
 Others like extra garlic for a deeper flavor.

 Of course, you can always just keep it simple.
 Mash together avocado, garlic, sour cream, spring onion, and lime.

 Serve with tortilla chips or tacos.
 Eat.
 Enjoy.
 Go back for more.

 A staple of Indian cooking, ghee is clarified butter (i.e butter with the milk solids removed).

 Ghee is richer, creamer, and a more vivid yellow than ordinary butter.
 It also has a lovely nutty taste that works well in curries or brushed over warm naan.

 Gelatin is a gelling agent, usually derived from animal collagen.
 It’s the secret ingredient that makes jams and jellies hold together.